How To Understand Buy-Sell Agreements

 Asset Purchases

-This type of agreement allows for buyers to not have to buy the seller’s liabilities when acquiring the business.
-Asset transfers are the most common way small businesses are bought and sold because the buyer can select which liabilities he or she wants to assume.
-In this situation, the buyer usually forms a new entity that enters into an agreement to buy “substantially all of the assets” of the entity that owns the business being purchased.
+This type of agreement allows buyers to avoid assuming the seller’s liabilities when acquiring the business.
+Asset transfers are the most common way small businesses are bought and sold.
+This is because the buyer can select which liabilities they wish to assume.
+In this situation, the buyer typically forms a new entity that agrees to acquire “substantially all of the assets” of the entity owning the business being purchased.

 For other liabilities, the buyer needs to be clear that there’s no implied assumption.
 With proper planning, an asset purchase agreement can be leveraged to avoid successor liability.